DevriX/muauth-zero-spam/readme.md

 Both <a href="https://github.com/bmarshall511/wordpress-zero-spam/">Zero Spam</a> and <a href="https://github.com/elhardoum/multisite-auth/">Multisite Auth</a> plugins are required.

+You can activate both mentioned plugins only on your authentication site, they're not required in other sites or the main site.

 ## Use

-Usage is very simple, basically just make sure this plugin is active on the auth blog (activate it for the whole network to make sure) and it will do the job.
+Usage is very simple, basically just make sure this plugin is active on the auth blog (or activate it for the whole network to make sure) and it will do the job.